Oh the Prices You'll See: Designing a Fair Exchange System to Mitigate Personalized Pricing: Discussion

 \textbf{What is fair?}: We consider various definitions of fairness in this work, outlined in \Cref{tab:fairness}.
-Ideally, one would like to maximize all of these definitions simultaneously for the most ``fair'' result.
+Ideally, one would like to maximize all definitions simultaneously for the most ``fair'' result.
 In particular, the perfect solution would involve every member of every group simultaneously achieving the lowest price, minimizing the variation and average price paid across individuals and groups.
-The results in \Cref{fig:rq2_1_gamma1_real1} suggest that simultaneously achieving group and individual mean welfare objectives is feasible.
-However, \Cref{fig:rq2_1_gamma1_real4} suggests that simultaneously achieving low prices and low variation in prices across individuals or groups is difficult.
+Our results suggest simultaneously achieving low prices and low variation in prices across individuals or groups is difficult.
 In particular, there is an explicit trade-off between mean and variance.
-We make no claim on which one is ideal --- that is context dependent.
-However, if finances are of concern, \Cref{fig:rq3_system_profit} suggests that focusing on $\mu$ is more likely to result in a self-sustaining system.
-Other notions of fairness (\textit{e.g} counterfactual) were not explored here but could be more or less feasible and produce different revenues.
+In order to reduce the net price, an intermediary with a low price must be incentivized to engage in trades by earning money.
+However, at this scale, an intermediary can benefit from multiple trades, while a buyer can only benefit from a single trade---this can increase variance.
+We make no claim regarding which is ideal; it is context dependent.